I shall not lie to you. I am a little biased when it comes to the beautiful city of Porto, my once adopted home city.

 History Of Porto

 The origins of Porto can be traced back to a pre-Roman settlement called Calle or Portus Cale.
 There is evidence to suggest that the city was founded in 417.
-Since then, it has been ruled over by various groups; the Suevi, the Goths and the Moors.
+Since then, Porto has been ruled over by various groups: the Suevi, the Goths, and the Moors.

-Portugal and Porto had an important role in European affairs during the “Age of Discoveries”.
-Porto became a major trading port and in the 15th-century and 16th-century experienced significant growth due to the export of Port, the fortified wine that Porto is most famous for.
+Portugal and Porto had an important role in European affairs during the “Age of Discoveries.”
+Porto became a major trading port and in the 15th and 16th centuries the city experienced significant growth due to the export of Port, the fortified wine that Porto is most famous for.

-Porto is considered the most impressive city in the north and deserved the classification of World Heritage Site by UNESCO.
+Porto is considered the most impressive city in the north and was awarded the classification of a World Heritage Site by UNESCO.

-At more than 75m high and a climb of 225 steps to reach the top, the Clergios Tower dominates the entire urban landscape of Porto and gives specular 360-degree views of the entire city.
+At more than 75m high and a climb of 225 steps to reach the top, the Clergios Tower dominates the entire urban landscape of Porto with specular 360-degree views of the entire city.